House

-Controversy in Son Sardina: Cort reclaims the key to the community center managed by residents
+Controversy in Son Sardina: Cort claims the key to the community center managed by residents

-The Residents' Association denounces a "persecution" by the City Council and demands to maintain the community management of the space
+The Neighborhood Association denounces a "persecution" by Cort and claims to maintain the community management of the space

 Entrance of the neighborhood center of Son Sardina